Spina Bifida Care

 - Esophageal Diseases, Functional Bowel Disorder, Nutrition, Pediatric Gastroenterology, Pediatric Gastroenterology, Hepatology and Nutrition

 - Colorectal Disorder, Esophageal Diseases, Functional Bowel Disorder, Inflammatory Bowel Disease (IBD), Interventional Endoscopy, Pediatric Gastroenterology, Pediatric Gastroenterology, Hepatology and Nutrition

 - Congenital Malformations of the Brain and Spinal Cord, Craniofacial Surgery, Neurologic Surgery, Neurological Disorders, Surgery, Neurological Surgery, Orthopaedics, Pediatric Neurologic Surgery

-Why Choose the Spina Bifida Clinic at Children's Hospital
+Why Choose Spina Bifida Care at Monroe Carell

 Vanderbilt pioneered in utero repair of myelomeningocele, a type of spina bifida, in 1997.
 A seven-year National Institutes of Health-funded trial, Management of Myelomeningocele Study (MOMS), showed a clear benefit for babies who undergo fetal surgery to treat spina bifida.

 Monroe Carell is recognized by the Spina Bifida Association as a Clinic Care Partner, meeting all 10 standards of the SBA's professional advisory committee.
 We are among the top clinics across the country committed to providing the highest care for patients with spina bifida.